vormiaphp/vormiaqueryjs/README.md

 # VormiaQuery

-A universal query and mutation library for seamless data fetching and state management, designed for use with React, Vue, Svelte, Solid, and Qwik.
+A universal query and mutation library for seamless data fetching and state management, designed for use with React, Vue, Svelte, Solid, Qwik, and Astro.
 Built for modern JavaScript projects and Laravel/VormiaPHP backends.

 ---